Lisa Scott-Lee: 2011–2022: Steps reformation

-2023: Now or Never 20th anniversary
+2023: Never or Now 20th anniversary

 On 27 February 2023, Scott-Lee announced an expanded deluxe version of the Never or Now studio album would be released, in celebration of twenty years since the release of her debut solo single, "Lately".
-She will also be performing a solo show at Mighty Hoopla festival on June 4th 2023 as part of the celebrations.
+She also performed a solo show at the Mighty Hoopla festival on 4 June 2023 as part of the celebrations.
+Never or Now debuted at number 24 on the UK Album Downloads Chart on 20 October 2023.
+On the Scottish Album Chart, the album debuted at number 39.